Claude Code Plugins

 Kaizen enables building sophisticated AI agents with:

-• BaseAgent Architecture: Production-ready agent foundation with error handling
+• BaseAgent Architecture: Production-ready agent foundation with error handling, audit trails, and cost tracking

-• Enterprise Features: Cost tracking, audit trails, streaming responses
+• Enterprise Features: Cost tracking, streaming responses, automatic optimization

 Quick Start